GeorgeRamseyCERN/SUPACPP_Labs/README.md

 # Running My Code:
 Makefile should include all executables, so simply make before running.
 Then run with ./HelloWorld and follow any terminal instructions

+For Data Analysis Script, to run, executable is AnalyseData

+Requirement is a file path specified in command line with --in /path/to/data/and/error/directory The code will automatically

+Options then take the form of: --chi2, --XtoY, --mag and --print[N] for calculating chi2, x^y, magnitude and printing N rows of the data

+Example Usage:
+./AnalyseData --in Exercises/Lab1and2 --chi2 --XtoY --mag --print 26

+Will print all the data in the example file, prints chi2 calculation, and outputs a root file with branches for x,y,xerr,yerr,x^y,mag

+No extra arguments will output a root file with empty branches for uncalculated data

 # SUPA C++
 Lab exercises and development environment for SUPA C++ course, winter 2025